 Winning payment applications include all requested information, which could include:

 By getting all of the details straight, contractors stand a better chance of receiving prompt payments.
-Truss makes it easy for clients to make payments - not only can they initiate quick and secure payments using only an email address, but also view all past and outstanding payments through a custom payment portal.
+Truss makes it easy for clients to make payments partially or in full, even with different payment methods.
+Not only can they initiate quick and secure payments using only an email address, but also view all past and outstanding payments through a custom payment portal.

 Progress Payments Can Make Life Easier – If Contractors Are Prepared